nordnet/cordova-hot-code-push/README.md

 During the update download/installation process some errors can occur.
 To identify them you can use error codes that are listed below.

+If error code is less then `0` - then this is a critical one.
+If greater then `0` - think of this as a warning/informational thing.

+- `1` - installation request was sent to plugin, but there is nothing to install.
+- `2` - nothing new is available for download.
 - `-1` - failed to download new application config from the server.
 Either file doesn't exist or some internet connection problems.
 - `-2` - application's build version is too low for this update.
 New web release requires newer version of the app.
 User must update it through the store.
 - `-3` - failed to download new content manifest file from the server.
 Check that `chcp.manifest` file is placed in the root of your `content_url`, specified in the application config.